Tubing Weber River

 The trailheads are accessible to all vehicles in all weather conditions.

-From the lower trailhead get back on I-84 and continue east for 4.2 miles to Exit 112 (Henefer), exit the interstate and turn left (north) and follow the road for 0.4 miles to where it ends in a large dirt parking lot next to the river.
-This is the upper trailhead, there is ample parking for numerous vehicles.
+From the Lower Trailhead get back on I-84 and continue east for 4.2 miles to Exit 112 (Henefer), exit the interstate and turn left (north) and follow the road for 0.4 miles to where it ends in a large dirt parking lot next to the river.
+This is the Upper Trailhead, there is ample parking for numerous vehicles.
 This is where you will begin your float.
+Beginning in 2024 they are now charging $10 per vehicle to park at the Upper Trailhead.

 Tubing Weber River Tubing Weber River